Account management in 2026: finance-led strategies for client-centric growth

 No organisation wants to leave money on the table.
 Adopting a strategic account management program can help companies battle churn rates that plague companies across industries.

 Account management involves building and maintaining relationships with clients, coordinating internal resources to deliver quality work, and driving business growth through a deep understanding of client goals and objectives.
-Simply put, it is a critical component of agency success, requiring a nuanced understanding of both the client's needs and the agency's capabilities in order to deliver steady revenue or cash flow to your agency. .
+Simply put, it is a critical component of agency success, requiring a nuanced understanding of both the client's needs and the agency's capabilities to deliver steady revenue or cash flow.

 At its core, effective account management requires a unique blend of strategic thinking, communication skills, and project management expertise.
 Most importantly, agencies should focus on delivering consistent value to their clients in innovative ways that build trust and grow business through: